-Standing rib roast is a rich beef roast, perfect for serving on special occasions.
-As impressive as it is, this roast beef recipe is incredibly easy to make, and will be the star of your dinner!
+Standing Rib Roast aka Prime Rib Roast is a rich beef roast, perfect for serving on special occasions.
+As impressive as it is, this roast beef recipe is incredibly easy to make, and will be the star of your special occasion or holiday meal!

 Easy Standing Rib Roast